yemilad/Store-Data-Demo/README.md

 **_Disclaimer_** : The datasets used are fictional and do not depict any real company, institution, or country.
 They are solely for demonstration purposes to showcase the capabilities of Power BI.

 ## Power BI Concept Application

-1. DAX: Calculated columns (Average Sales, Order count), Custom columns
+- Data Analysis Expression (DAX): Calculated columns (Average Sales, Order count) and Custom columns
-2. Data Modelling

 ## Problem Statement
 1. What is the total number of sales made in year 2021?